rh-marketingops/fluvii/README.md

 Typically, you consume a message and do "logic n' stuff", which could include producing new messages.
 This function encapsulates all of that.

 Some notes:
-- By default, the function MUST take at minimum 1 argument, of which the first will be an injection of a `Transaction` component instance at runtime.
+- By default, the function MUST take at minimum 1 argument, of which the first will be an injection of a `Transaction` object instance at runtime.
 For example,
    ```python
    def my_app_function(transaction, my_arg, my_arg2):
       pass # do stuff; using the transaction object throughout